sophilabs-forks/edx-platform/docs/en_us/course_authors/source/cohorts/cohort_config.rst

 the Instructor Dashboard does not offer an option to delete your manual cohort groups.

-It is possible to save a change to the list of auto cohort group values on the **Advanced Settings** page in Studio.
-However, removing one of the ``auto_cohort_groups`` policy key values does not result in the deletion of that cohort group.
-The cohort group remains in the system.
+It is possible to change the value for the ``auto_cohort_groups`` policy key on the **Advanced Settings** page in Studio.
+However, removing any of the listed name:value pairs **does not** result in the deletion of any cohort groups.
+Instead, changing the value for the ``auto_cohort_groups`` policy key has these results.

+* The cohort groups that you removed from the policy key remain in the system.

-* Any students who were assigned to the group remain assigned to it.
+* Any students who were assigned to those groups remain assigned to them.

-  For the results of assigning any students who remain in the group to another group, see :ref:`Changing Student Cohort Group Assignments`.
+  For the results of assigning any students to other groups, see :ref:`Changing Student Cohort Group Assignments`.

-* The system no longer assigns students to the group automatically.
+* The system no longer assigns students to the groups automatically.

-* The group is listed as a manual cohort group on the **Membership** page of the Instructor Dashboard, and you can assign students to it manually.
+* The groups are listed as manual cohort groups on the **Membership** page of the Instructor Dashboard, and you can continue to assign students to them manually.

 .. _Disable the Cohort Feature: